Chart Color Schemes

 Alfredton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 35 projects expected to impact the area.
-Notable ones are Lucas Lifestyle Estate, Western Highway Upgrade, Circular Economy Precinct, and New Lucas Hospital.
-The following list details those most relevant.
+AreaSearch has identified 35 projects likely to impact the area.
+Notable ones are Western Highway Upgrade, Circular Economy Precinct, New Lucas Hospital, and Insignia Estate.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.